 Ensuring BTS executive sign off of all guideline documents

-The committee will consist of four members elected by the society in a free ballot.
-This will be organised by the Electoral Reform Services to coincide with all the other elections of the BTS.
+The Chair and Vice Chair of the committee will be elected by the society in a free ballot.
+This will be organised by the Electoral Reform Services to coincide with the other elections of the BTS.